RobinStamer/Exalted-Characters/fallout/rules.markdown

  * Use Revlid's mutation fix
  * Unless the Charm upgrades an Excellency, Charms that require Excellencies do not.
 This applies to Excellency-likes, such as Augmentations.
  * If a player loses a paid background during play they are refunded the cost (eg: familiar dies)
- * Charms that cost XP don't unless they provide a trait, at which point they cost the BP cost of the trait and provide it as a Training effect (IE: paid with BP-debt)
+ * Charms that cost XP to use don't unless they provide a trait, at which point they cost the BP cost of the trait and provide it as a Training effect (IE: paid with BP-debt)
+ * You may train traits and Charms without spending BP, only up to (Essence) traits and/or Charms may be held in limbo this way.

 #Solars